ywamsendai/ywamsendai-docs/docs/staff/ywamsendailife.md

 ---
-id: ywamsendailife
-title: Life at YWAM Sendai
+sidebar_position: 2
 ---

+# Life at YWAM Sendai

 Here is a glimpse of what life is like as a Sendai YWAMer on a weekly basis.